theochem/horton/doc/user_hf_dft.rst

 Optimize the wavefunction with a self-consistent field algorithm
 ================================================================

-Horton supports the following SCF algorithms:
+HORTON supports the following SCF algorithms:

 * :py:class:`~horton.meanfield.scf.PlainSCFSolver`: the ordinary SCF solver.
   This method just builds and diagonalizes the Fock matrices at every iteration.